openstack-archive/sahara/doc/source/userdoc/edp.rst

   accessed.
 Without this configuration value, swift paths will not be accessible to Spark jobs.
 The default is **False**.

+* ``edp.spark.driver.classpath`` (optional) If set to empty string sahara will use default classpath for the cluster during job execution.
+  Otherwise this will override default value for the cluster for particular job execution.

 The **edp-spark** example bundled with sahara contains a Spark program for estimating Pi.